-- Spain claims control of Catalonia’s public finances and police force in an effort to stop the independence referendum planned for October 1.
+- Spain claims control of Catalonia’s public finances and police force in an attempt to prevent the region from voting on independence.

-- Regional president Carles Puigdemont says Spain has “crossed a red line.”
+- According to regional president Carles Puigdemont, Spain has “crossed a red line.”

-- Spanish prime minister Mariano Rajoy has urged Catalans to step back from the brink but also vowed to do “whatever is necessary” to prevent them from voting.
+- Spanish prime minister Mariano Rajoy has urged Catalans to step back from the brink but also vowed to do “whatever is necessary” to prevent them from voting in an illegal referendum.